 Dr. Quinn has given performances in many of the world’s most important musical centers including London (St. Paul’s Cathedral, Westminster Abbey, Westminster Cathedral), Cambridge (King’s College, St. John’s College, Trinity College), Oxford (Queen’s College), Haarlem (St. Bavo), Berlin (Kaiser-Wilhelm-Gedächtniskirche), Lisbon (Sé), Melbourne (Melba Hall), Moscow (Gnessin Academy), Washington (National Cathedral and National Shrine), New York (St. Thomas Fifth Avenue and Alice Tully Hall) and Hong Kong (Cultural Centre).
 He has also performed at many international festivals, including Tender is the North (Barbican Centre, London), Cambridge Summer Music (UK), Basically Bach (New York), Festival Barocco (Rome), Closer to Bach (Gdansk), 31 Days of Organ Music (Krakow), Dark Days Music Festival (Reykjavik), Dundee Summer Festival (Scotland), Cardiff Festival (Wales), Welsh Arts Festival (San Francisco), Orgue et Couleurs (Montreal) and the Göteborg International Organ Academy, Sweden.

 Dr. Quinn's choral and organ works are published by Church Music Publishing, Encore Publications, GIA Music, and Paraclete Press.
-He has recorded fifteen CDs as an organist or conductor that are available on the Chandos, Hyperion, Naxos, Raven, and Regent labels.
+He has recorded fifteen CDs as an organist or conductor that are available on the Chandos, Guild, Hyperion, Naxos, Raven, and Regent labels.
 His most recent recordings include the Complete Organ Sonatas of C.P.E.
 Bach recorded at Princeton Theological Seminary (Naxos); The Enlightenment Influence, works of Mozart, Beethoven, and Hummel recorded at Trinity College, Cambridge University (Regent); Twentieth-Century Masterworks, Hindemith organ sonatas and works of Heiller, Pärt, and Shostakovich recorded at Pacific Lutheran University (Guild); Haydn Organ Concertos with Jonathan Cohen and Arcangelo (Chandos).
-The choir and organists of Selwyn College have also recently recorded a CD of his organ and choral works, The Garment of Holiness (Regent), and the Harvard University Choir have recorded his anthem Save us, good Lord (Harvard).
+The choir and organists of Selwyn College have recorded a CD of his organ and choral works, The Garment of Holiness (Regent), and the Harvard University Choir have recorded his anthem Save us, good Lord (Harvard).
 His compositions have frequently been featured on BBC broadcasts including a televised performance of his anthem Christus est stella with the Durham University Chamber Choir on Songs of Praise.
 This episode examined the life of the Venerable Bede and was specifically filmed on The Holy Island of Lindisfarne.

 Dr. Quinn is the principal faculty advisor for the installation of the Rockwood Organ in Opperman Music Hall to be built by Paul Fritts & Co.
 Organ Builders of Tacoma, Washington.